 Gmail is the top email provider of both B2B and consumer mailboxes in the US.
-Gmail operates gmail.com and also provides Gsuite for businesses.
-Gsuite email addresses follow similar deliverability rules as any ordinary consumer Gmail address.
+Google operates gmail.com and also provides Google Workspace for businesses.
+Workspace email addresses follow similar deliverability rules as any ordinary consumer Gmail address.

 This article will guide you through best practices from Gmail and ActiveCampaign that will help you achieve success with Gmail.